-What measures are being taken to raise awareness among producers about the risks and prevention of ASF?
-Is the CFIA playing a role in this?
+Measures being taken to raise awareness among producers about the risks and prevention of ASF and the CFIA's role in this

 The CFIA, in collaboration with industry and provincial and territorial authorities, are providing information on effective biosecurity measures, and making producers aware of how to recognize the signs of ASF.

-What can travellers do to help reduce the risks of ASF being introduced into Canada?
+Travellers can help reduce the risks of ASF being introduced into Canada

 Travellers are reminded to declare all animal and food products at the border to prevent the spread of foreign animal diseases such as African swine fever (ASF).
 Also, pork or pork by-products from ASF affected countries, regardless of whether it is fresh, frozen, processed or cooked, is also not allowed to be brought into the country.